SJSUSpring2020-CMPE272/ProjectGroup-17/README.md

 ### Kubernetes
 Since the algorithm consumes atleast 3GB of memory and needs atleast 4 CPUs to execute at a moderate pace, it was tough to get such processing power in free tiers in Cloud Platforms.
 Hence, we installed ```minikube``` to create a local Kubernetes cluster and ```virtualbox``` to create VM to simulate Kubernetes Engine.

+Update: By trimming the video, we were able to utilize IBM Kubernetes resources to host the docker image and run the application.
+IBM Kubernetes creates a free Cluster with 2 vCPUs and 4GB RAM and allows NodePort service to communicate with the pods.

 ### Object Detection
 We used YOLOv3 to implement object detection to detect number of objects in a video, OpenCV to convert the video in frames.
 Using pre-trained weights by YOLO and coco.names labelset, the program detects a person, car, truck, bus and bicycle.
 Each frame is consumed by YOLO algorithm to count the number of objects.
 To filter out weak predictions, we set the confidence > 0.6.
 YOLOv3 uses a neural network with 53 Convolution layers as per [YOLOv3 Paper](https://pjreddie.com/media/files/papers/YOLOv3.pdf)<br>
 To avoid, duplicate count of the same object, we used dlib to implement a correlation tracker.
 The tracker assigns a unique ID to the object.
 While detecting the objects, the program checks for the presence of unique ID.
 If a unique ID exits, the program will skip the object.
 We learnt about correlation trackers from [IEEE Paper : Vehicle Counting for Traffic Management System using YOLO and Correlation Filter](https://ieeexplore.ieee.org/document/8482380)